He3556/SDR-Detector/README.md

 Run from project root
     meteor test-packages

-Known problems
-A number of issues is still unsolved yet:

-    PRTG can not be run as a service under Wine yet The internal web server of PRTG only works on 127.0.0.1 The internal web browser of PRTG does not work
-    The window minimize/maximize icons are not there Sometimes PRTG seems to crash upon exiting the program using "File|Exit", use ALT+F4 instead

 One tip for Wine: If you happen to have a crashed window of a Windows EXE that blocks everything else, run the command "wineserver -k" to kill the Windows emulation process and with it all Windows apps.
 # SDR-Detector